123wowow123/chronopin/README.md

 ### Misc

+- Follow other people and get notified when they post
+- GeoHash grid aggregation of close events during breakdown of 1/3/5/10 days
 - Extract scrape core selector in config file
 - Pin feed needs to include if user have clicked on watch/like per min exclude deleted
 - Change Medium.type to NVarChar